Wildfires close Australia’s Canberra airport

 Residents of the Australian capital Canberra were evacuated on Wednesday after a bushfire broke out.
 The fire erupted near the airport as blistering temperatures returned to the area following a few days of respite.
 According to Reuters, the number of out-of-control blazes has surged in the...

 Multiple fires burning in Australia's southeast have flared up, with rising temperatures causing dangerous fire conditions across the country.Canberra Airport...
-New Zealand Herald Also reported by •BBC News •SBS
+New Zealand Herald Also reported by •SBS